piroor/fxaddonlib-extensible-toolbar-button/README.md

-# Extensible Toolbar Button library for Firefox 3 or later
+# Extensible Toolbar Button library for Firefox 3-56

+This project is obsolete and not maintained anymore.

 ## Usage